KagemniKarimu/pepo_cli/README.md

 - Review filebase buckets and bucket contents.

-It is an entirely self-contained application designed to be used through its textual user interface (TUI).
+It is an entirely self-contained application written in Ruby and designed to be used through its textual user interface (TUI).
 Pepo has configurable color and sound options, and users are capable of programming macros which automate frequently performed actions using Pepo's set of commmands.

 Pepo accomplishes this through the use of several Ruby gems and dependencies such as HTTParty and TTY:Prompt.